AMWA-TV/bcp-007-01/docs/Overview.md

 ### Query of Registered Nodes, Senders and Receivers

-A controller MAY query registered nodes, senders and receivers from the registry.
-An NDI receiver must be registered in the registry in order to allow a controller to manage connections to it.
+A controller MAY query registered Nodes, NDI Senders and NDI Receivers from the registry.
+An NDI Receiver MUST be registered in the registry in order to allow a controller to manage connections to it through IS-05.

 An NDI source MAY be registered in the registry if the NDI device implements the required IS-04 services.
 However, a controller MAY direct a receiver to connect to a Native NDI Sender if the controller has knowledge of that sender (either through NDI discovery or other means).

 ### Discovery of Native NDI Senders

 A controller MAY discover Native NDI Senders via the NDI SDK.
-This could allow a controller to establish connections between a Receiver device and an NDI Native Sender.
+This could allow a controller to establish connections between an NDI Receiver and an NDI Native Sender.

 Native NDI Devices which do not implement NMOS IS-04 SHALL NOT be registered in an NMOS Registry.